mebernard13/weng-lab-pop-tag/README.md

 In order to be within the scope of the project, the publication must be:

 1. Related to COVID-19
-2. Involving human subjects on the clinical level
+2. Involving human subjects at the clinical level

 Any publications that are on LitCovid and not within the scope should be removed from consideration.